cfengine/documentation/manuals/enterprise-reporting/porting-guide.markdown

 ## Read vs. Read/Write

-The 2.2 API was read-only and users, roles and settings was managed by the Mission Portal.
-By contrast, the 3.0 API is read/write and completely standalone from the Mission Portal.
-In the CFEngine Enterprise 3.0, users, roles and settings belong in the API, and the Mission Portal uses this to determine access to data.
+The 2.2 API was read-only and users, roles and settings were managed by the Mission Portal.
+In contrast, the 3.0 API is read/write and completely independent from the Mission Portal.
+In CFEngine Enterprise 3.0, users, roles and settings belong in the API, and the Mission Portal uses this to determine access to data.
 Additionally, some other resources support PUT, POST and DELETE, but most data collected